gpimblott/dockerfile-examples/readme.md

-THis repo is a placeholder to record how I can run nangpt on a HPC using singularity and slurm
+This repo is a placeholder to record how I can run nanogpt on a HPC using singularity and slurm

 # To run image with access to cuda GPUs use --gpus all flag
 docker run --gpus all nvidia/cuda:10.2-cudnn7-devel nvidia-smi